marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 ![](../images/Linux-101-Challenge-4.jpg)

 In order to remove a file in Linux, the `rm` command is used.
 The `rm` command only works if the file that is to be removed is in the current working directory.
 Let's say that I had a file named "notavirusiswear.exe" and I wanted to remove it from my system.
-I would execute the command
+I would execute the command:
 ```txt
 rm notavirusiswear.exe
 ```
 which would remove the file.
 If I had used the `ls` command before, it would show that the "notavirusiswear.exe" is still in the directory.
 However, after I executed the `rm notavirusiswear.exe` and then executed the `ls` command, "notavirusiswear.exe" would be gone.

-With my understanding of the `rm` command, I typed
+With my understanding of the `rm` command, I typed:

 ```txt
 rm troll_19315479765589239